scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 ### Using `if` expressions in `case` statements

-You can also use `if` expressions in the `case` statements of `match` expressions.
-In this example the second and third `case` statements both use `if` expressions to match multiple integer values:
+You can also use guards in the `case`s of a match expression.
+In this example the second and third `case` both use guards to match multiple integer values:

 ```scala
 i match